VUnit/vunit/docs/logging/user_guide.rst

 The ``raw`` formatter just emits the log message and nothing else.
 The ``csv`` formatter emits all information in the log entry as a comma separated list for convenient parsing.
-By the default the VUnit test runner configures the file handler to create a ``csv`` formatted ``log.csv`` file in the test case output path.

 Print Procedure
 ---------------